kvz/scrolex/README.md

   })
 ```

+## Options

+### `fatal`

+If set to `true`, whenever `exe` yields a non-zero exit code, the whole process stops with a dump of the combined
+stderr & stdout on-screen.
+Useful for shell-scripting tasks.
+Default: `false`.

 ## Global State (?!?!!!?‼️❓)

 Yes, by default Scrolex uses global state (`global.scrolex`) within a Node process to keep track of output,
-in addition some options can/will be re-used across calls, such as `components` and `mode`.
+in addition options can/will be re-used across calls, such as `components` and `mode`.
 This makes
-sure consequent calls can be lightweight, as well as the output looking consistent.
+that consequent calls can be lightweight, as well as the output looking consistent.

-If you'd rather ditch convenience in favor of strictness, or this trick causes a hard time testing,
+If you'd rather ditch convenience in favor of strictness, or this causes a hard time testing,
 you are welcome to pass in your own state object, and Scrolex will happily use that instead:

 ```js